clij/clij-docs/reference.md

 ## CLIJ_medianSliceBySliceSphere

-Computes the local medianSphere of a pixels ellipsoidal neighborhood.
+Computes the local median of a pixels ellipsoidal neighborhood.
 This is done slice-by-slice in a 3D image stack.
 The ellipses size is specified by its half-width and half-height (radius).

 For technical reasons, the area of the ellipse must have less than 1000 pixels.